Carlford Hundred

 The southern part of the hundred running from the bounds of Ipswich to Woodbridge and the River Deben has generally a light sandy soil, whereas in its northern parts a rich loam prevails.

-Listed as Carleford in the Domesday Book, the name has the structure "carla ford", meaning "ford of the churls (peasants)".
+Listed as Carleford in the Domesday Book of 1086, the name has the structure "carla ford", meaning "ford of the churls (peasants)".
+It was one of seven Saxon hundreds grouped together as the Wicklaw Hundreds.

-Greenwich, Ipswich was listed as "Grenewic", which means a “green farmstead”, was listed as being in Carlford Hundred in the Doomsday book, but was subsequently integrated into Ipswich as part of St Clement's Parish.
+Greenwich, Ipswich was listed as "Grenewic", which means a “green farmstead”, was listed as being in Carlford Hundred in the Domesday Book, but was subsequently integrated into Ipswich as part of St Clement's Parish.

 Parishes

 Carlford Hundred consists of the following 18 parishes: